EntySec/Ghost/README.md

 # About Ghost Framework

 ```
-Ghost Framework is an Android post-exploitation framework that uses an
+Ghost Framework is an Android post-exploitation framework that exploits the
 Android Debug Bridge to remotely access an Android device.
 Ghost Framework
 gives you the power and convenience of remote Android device administration.
 ```